TimBurg/MA_thesis_markdown/source/07_theory.md

 ### surface interpolation {#sec:surface_interpol}
 Surface descriptions are either explicit or implicit.
 Explicit means that the surface is the graph of a function
-$F:\Omega\subset\mathbb{R}^2 \mapsto \mathbb{R}^3$ which can be very complicated to construct.
+$F:\Omega\subset\mathbb{R}^2 \mapsto \mathbb{R}$ which can be very complicated to construct.
-Especially for complicated topologies, this can usually be only done via 2d-parametric patches of the surface which have their own difficulties for remeshing.
+Especially for complicated topologies, this can usually be only done via 2d-parametric patches of the surface which are difficult to match at the boundaries.
-Implicit surfaces on the other hand are defined via a functions level set (usually the zero level) ie. $F(x) = 0$ which is easier to construct but is harder to visualise.
+Implicit surfaces on the other hand are defined via a functions level set (usually the zero level ie. $F(x) = 0$) which is easier to construct but is harder to visualise.
 Common methods for visualization include marching-cubes and raytracing methods.

 For the surface interpolation with an implicit function this translates to the interpolant being zero at the datasites: $S(x_i) = 0$.
 Since the zero function would be a trivial solution to this, off-surface constraints must be given.
-This is usually done with points generated from normalvectors to the surface that are given the value of the signed distance function ie. the value of the distance to the surface:
+This is usually done with points generated from normalvectors to the original surface if such surface exists.
+The pointvalues are then assigned the valuea of the signed distance function to the surface:

 $$ S(\mathbf{x}_i + \epsilon \mathbf{n}_i) = F(\mathbf{x}_i+\epsilon \mathbf{n}_i) = \epsilon
 $${#eq:off_surface_points}
 If not available, the normalvectors can be generated from a cotangent plane that is constructed via  a principal component analysis of nearest neighbors.
-This however is a nontrivial problem.

 In my case the vectors could be obtained from an average of the normals of the adjacent triangles scaled with the inverse of the corresponding edgelengths:
 $$\vec{n} = \sum_{T \in \mathcal{N}_T} \frac{1}{\lVert \vec{n}_T \rVert} \vec{n}_T$$
 These offset-points were generated for every vertex of the original mesh and in both directions (on the inside and on the outside) such as to give the interpolant a constant slope of one around the surface.